 Linear Restaurant offers river views, outdoor seating, and a seasonal, sustainable menu in a comfortable modern atmosphere.
 It has space to accommodate large parties or events.

-The SpeakEZ Lounge is a casual, prohibition-style pub with an eclectic menu that also offers live local music on Wednesdays and jazz on Sundays.
+The SpeakEZ Lounge is a casual, prohibition-style pub with an eclectic menu that also offers live local music every other Wednesday and on select Fridays.
 It’s also one of the best places to catch a soccer game, as it prioritizes that sport over others.

 The area boasts plenty of green space and opportunity for meeting attendees to stay active, such as Sixth Street Park.